How to Start a Fire in a Fire Pit & More Fire Safety Tips

 • Keep a bucket of sand or a garden hose nearby to tame any haywire sparks and flames.

-Fire Pit Safety Rules for Your Guests
+Fire Safety Rules for Your Guests

 • Don’t allow horseplay near the fire pit.

-• Encourage your guests to avoid wearing loose clothing that could easily catch on fire if they lean toward the fire pit.
+• Encourage your guests to avoid wearing loose clothing that could easily catch on fire if they accidentally lean toward the fire pit.

 Fire Pit Safety FAQs

-What to put under a fire pit?
+What do I put under my fire pit?

 How hot does a fire pit get?